ibm-cloud-docs/image-templates/image_index.md

 ## Next steps
 {: #next-steps}

-After you've created one or more image templates, you can [access and manage them](/docs/infrastructure/image-templates?topic=image-templates-managing-images-from-the-image-templates-page#managing-images-from-the-image-templates-page) on the Image Templates page.
+After the image template is created, you can [order more virtual servers](/docs/image-templates?topic=image-templates-ordering-an-instance-from-an-image-template) based on the template.
+Your new virtual servers have the same configurations that are included in the image template.